ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-19.md

 ---
 author: 'Marcus Vinicius Richa'
-title: 'Software Architecture Patterns - Overview'
+title: 'Software Architecture and Design'
 date: '2022-02-19'
 subject: 'development-articles'
-description: 'A software architecture pattern captures some design structures of the system so they can be reused.
-From the engineers point of view, a pattern can represent efficiency and productivity, since it gives a tested solution for some commonly known problems.
-Besides, the use of architectural patterns can also help the software management at the early stages planning for the software and to estimate its costs.'
+description: 'Software Architecture and Software Design typically refers to bigger structures of a  software system, and how its smaller software components manage to carry out their tasks.'
 ---

-# Software Architecture Patterns - Overview
+# Software Architecture and Design

 1. ##### Introduction
-2. ##### The Model-View-Controller Pattern
+2. ##### Software Architecture
-	2.1.
-Advantages of the MVC Pattern
+	2.1 Software Architecture and Software Design
 	2.2.
-Disadvantages of the MVC Pattern
+Software Architecture Goals
 	2.3.
-Useful references for MVC
+Software Architecture Limitations
-3. ##### Microservices Pattern
+3. ##### Common Quality Attributes for Software Architecture
-	3.1.
-Advantages of the Microservices Pattern
-	3.2.
-Disadvantages of the Microservices Pattern
-	3.3.
-Useful references for the Microservices Pattern
-4. ##### The Client-Server Pattern
+4. ##### Key Principles of Software Architecture
-	4.1.
-Advantages of the Client-Server Pattern
-	4.3.
-Disadvantages of the Client-Server Pattern
-	4.3.
-Useful references for the Client-Server Pattern
-5. ##### The Controller-Responder Patter
+5. #####
-	5.1.
-Advantages of the Controller-Responder Pattern
-	5.2.
-Disadvantages of the Controller-Responder Pattern
-	5.3.
-Useful references for the Controller-Responder Pattern
-6. ##### The Layered Pattern
+6. #####
-	6.1.
-Advantages of the Layered Pattern
-	6.2.
-Disadvantages of the Layered Pattern
-	6.3.
-Useful references for the Layered Pattern
 7. #####
 8. #####
 9. ##### Further Reading